ddur/Warp-iMagick/README.md

 * Go to [Plugin Update Server](https://warp-imagick.pagespeed.club/)
 * Press [Download Plugin] button and download & save free Warp iMagick plugin.
 * Use Your Wordpress Site Admin Menu -> Plugins -> Add New -> Press [Upload Plugin] Button and select just downloaded warp-imagick.zip file.
 Follow WordPress instructions ....

-# Register for Automated Updates:

-* Open Your Wordpress Site Warp-iMagick Plugin Settings Page at "General Settings" Tab -> "Plugin Settings" Section.
-Select and copy text from "Plugin Update Hostname" field.
-* In another browser Tab/Window, open [Plugin Update Server](https://warp-imagick.pagespeed.club/), press [Automatic Updates] button, (register &) login.
-In your user profile go to section "Application Passwords".
-Paste copied "Plugin Update Hostname" into "New Application Password Name" field.
-Press "Add New Application Password" button and you will be presented with your new password.
-Copy text from "new password".
-* Go back to your Wordpress Site at Warp-iMagick Plugin Settings Page -> General Settings Tab -> Plugin Settings Section and paste your new password into "Plugin Update Password" Field.
-* Press [Save Changes] Button.
-* __Note__: __Your email will NEVER be sold to anyone or used for spam purposes.__
-* __Note__: __You can delete your Update Server user profile and email at any time.__
-* __Note__: __You can add/register and get update passwords for more than one Warp iMagick Plugin (for each site/host/domain where is installed).__ Each Warp iMagick Plugin has different "Plugin Update Password" for every WordPress site (hostname).
-* __Note__: Without registration and password, plugin should let you know that new update is available but may fail to download & update plugin via WordPress administration panel/interface, either on-click-update or auto-update.
-In that case you may still have option to download/update plugin from Update Server as described in section above.

 # __Post Install: Apache Server WebP Configuration:__